Can My Child Sit in the Front Seat?

 One of the most popular questions parents ask is “can my child sit in the front seat”, so let’s settle this... once and for all.

-By law, children may sit in the front seat from 8years, and only if a seat-belt is available.
+By law, children may sit in the front seat from 8years, and only if a seat-belt is worn.
+Before 8, they are only allowed in the front seat if no rear seats are available, either due to the style of car, or because other, younger, children are already occupying rear seats.
 However, experts are clear that it is always safer for children to sit in the back seat, and a size appropriate child restraint should be used until age 11, or until the child is at least 148cm tall.

 What the NZ Law Says